bxparks/rpn83p/docs/FUTURE.md

 ## Near Future

-- datetime conversions
-    - date/time components to and from epoch seconds
 - allow resize of storage registers using `SIZE` command
     - The current default is fixed at 25.
     - It should be relatively straightforward to allow this to be